kirchik47/English-Spanish_translator/README.md

 Translator from English to Spanish.
-Model architecture is based on transformer architecture.
+Model architecture is based on transformer architecture and BPE tokenization.